-This recipe yields about 10 corn tortillas so cut the ball of dough in 10 equal pieces the size of a golf ball.
+This recipe yields about 10 Mexican tortillas so cut the ball of dough in 10 equal pieces the size of a golf ball.
 Knead the dough balls thoroughly.

 To make life easier you can use a tortilla press to shape equal sized tortillas.
 Take a dough ball and put in the plastic freezer bag.

 Now put it between the tortilla press and press.
-Then remove the corn tortilla from the plastic bag as soon as you have pressed it else it can be more difficult to get the tortilla from the plastic.
+Then remove the corn tortilla from the plastic bag as soon as you have pressed it else it can be more difficult to get it from the plastic.

-Either lay the corn tortillas apart (cover them to prevent them from going dry) or press a tortilla just before you put the tortilla in a hot pan.
+Either lay the corn tortillas apart (cover them to prevent them from going dry) or press a tortilla just before you put them in a hot pan.

 Heat a skillet to high and bake the tortilla.
 You do not need any baking product.
-Just heat a pan to high heat and put a corn tortilla in the pan.
+Just heat a pan to high heat and put it in the pan.

-Bake for about 1 minute and turn the tortilla to bake the other side for a minute as well.
+Bake for about 1 minute and turn to bake the other side for a minute as well.
 Store in a clean kitchen towel or tortilla warmer to keep warm.